Microphones should let your voice be heard loud and clear enough to be understood. Between loudness and clarity, choose the clarity.

-Looking for a microphone?
-We have reviewed the 20 best microphones this 2020.
+Looking for a reliable microphone?
+We have reviewed the 23 best microphones this 2021 to boost your online classes.
 Check them out.

 Know Which Type of Microphone You Would Need

 Sound is often the most overlooked aspect of teaching online.
-Compared to the excitement that comes with a good camera, the sound should go hand-in-hand.
-When students get confused, either because the audio went static or they didn’t hear what you said, the entire learning experience suffers.
+When students get confused, it’s either because the audio went static or they didn’t hear what you said.

-If you’re looking to enhance this experience, you may want to know the best types of a microphone with the highest quality audio:
+Computer built-in microphones may work but their fixed position can employ a thin sound and low volume of your voice.
+If you’re looking to enhance this experience, you may want to know the best types of microphone with the highest quality audio:

-This microphone system is famous for high-quality audio.
-It is structured to capture a larger frequency range and be able to reproduce speed with a good transient response.
-Also equipped with a louder output and a light diaphragm assembly, condensers are more efficient in capturing more delicate sounds and higher frequencies.
+Condensers are famous for capturing a larger frequency range to be able to reproduce speed with a good transient response.
+Also equipped with a louder output and a light diaphragm assembly, they are efficient in capturing more delicate sounds and higher frequencies.
 Condensers in this aspect are mostly preferred in voice studios for better sound effects.

 Because of their sensitivity, wide dynamic range, and low noise floor, condensers are great for recording ambiances.
-Also, being small in design makes them just a good choice for any online teaching setting.
+Their small design makes them just a good choice for any online teaching setting.

 HEADSETS WITH MICROPHONE